Watch our video below on weekly credit spreads and how to trade credit spreads.

 The best stocks for weekly credit spreads don't need to be huge movers.
 In fact, it's better when the moves are moderate.
 Options trading is a popular way to trade the market.

-Options give you the right but not the obligation to buy and sell a stock at a specified price.
+Stock options give you the right but not the obligation to buy and sell a stock at a specified price.
 One options contract controls 100 shares.
 Hence it's cheaper to buy and sell options contracts.

 However, options have more moving parts than stock market trading does.
 This makes them more risky.
 The need to study options is very important.